ErikLundJensen/master-labs/lab-ocp-01/README.md

 The container is constantly restarted.
 Let's try another deployment configuration.
 Import the file tools.yaml from your repository into OpenShift.

-Use the OpenShift Console for this task as before ("Add to project" -> "Import ymal")
+Use the OpenShift Console for this task as before ("Add to project" -> "Import yaml")

 or use the oc command to apply the file like below from the "debug terminal".
 Remember to insert your repository name, e.g. user01